 Last Friday, the Federal Bureau of Investigation’s (FBI) email servers were targeted by hackers.
-They sent out thousands of fake messages claiming that recipients were victims of a cyberattack.
+They sent thousands of fake messages claiming that recipients were cyberattack victims.

-The threat actor is known as “Pompompurin” is suspected of being behind this attack.
+The threat actor known as “Pompompurin” is suspected of being behind this attack.

-A Privacy Affairs investigation revealed that Pompompurin is also likely behind the recent attack against Robinhood.
+A Privacy Affairs investigation revealed that Pompompurin is likely behind the recent attack against Robinhood.

-- Hackers have breached an FBI email server sending out fake emails to over 100,000 recipients in total.
+- Hackers have breached an FBI email server sending out fake emails to over 100,000 recipients.

 - A threat actor known as “Pompompurin” claimed responsibility for this attack.

-- Last week, the same threat actor released previously unknown information related to a data breach carried out against Robinhood and claimed accountability for the attack.
+- Last week, the same threat actor released previously unknown information about a data breach against Robinhood and claimed accountability for the attack.

 - Robinhood later confirmed the authenticity of this information, indicating that Pompompurin was likely also responsible for the Robinhood data breach.